MicrosoftDocs/visualstudio-docs/docs/ide/reference/projects-and-solutions-options-dialog-box.md

 ## Show Output window when build starts

-Automatically displays the [Output window](output-window.md)in the IDE at the outset of solution builds.
+Automatically displays the [Output window](output-window.md) in the IDE at the outset of solution builds.

 ## Prompt before moving files to a new location